TexasDigitalLibrary/Vireo/README.md

 ## Building

 Vireo build is done with [Maven](https://maven.apache.org/).
+The most current maven compatible with vireo4 is 3.9.2.
+Maven 3.9.3 is not compatible with the AngularJS used by vireo4.
 The build is configured with [pom.xml](https://github.com/TexasDigitalLibrary/Vireo/blob/master/pom.xml) and [package.json](https://github.com/TexasDigitalLibrary/Vireo/blob/master/package.json).
 There are several command line arguments that can be used when packaging Vireo 4.

 * ```-Dproduction``` will package production ready. **Required for Tomcat deployment or running as a jar**
 * ```-DskipTests``` will skip tests.